Ancient Egyptian religion

 Ancient Egyptian religion was a complex system of polytheistic beliefs and rituals that formed an integral part of ancient Egyptian culture.
-It centered on the Egyptians' interactions with many deities believed to be present in, and in control of the world.
+It centered on the Egyptians' interactions with many deities believed to be present and in control of the world.
+About 1,500 deities are known.
 Rituals such as prayer and offerings were provided to the gods to gain their favor.
 Formal religious practice centered on the pharaohs, the rulers of Egypt, believed to possess divine powers by virtue of their positions.
 They acted as intermediaries between their people and the gods, and were obligated to sustain the gods through rituals and offerings so that they could maintain Ma'at, the order of the cosmos, and repel Isfet, which was chaos.
 The state dedicated enormous resources to religious rituals and to the construction of temples.

 Individuals could interact with the gods for their own purposes, appealing for help through prayer or compelling the gods to act through magic.
 These practices were distinct from, but closely linked with, the formal rituals and institutions.
 The popular religious tradition grew more prominent over the course of Egyptian history as the status of the pharaoh declined.
 Egyptian belief in the afterlife and the importance of funerary practices is evident in the great efforts made to ensure the survival of their souls after death – via the provision of tombs, grave goods and offerings to preserve the bodies and spirits of the deceased.

 The religion had its roots in Egypt's prehistory and lasted for 3,500 years.
 The details of religious belief changed over time as the importance of particular gods rose and declined, and their intricate relationships shifted.
 At various times, certain gods became preeminent over the others, including the sun god Ra, the creator god Amun, and the mother goddess Isis.
 For a brief period, in the theology promulgated by the pharaoh Akhenaten, a single god, the Aten, replaced the traditional pantheon.
 Ancient Egyptian religion and mythology left behind many writings and monuments, along with significant influences on ancient and modern cultures.
+The religion declined following the Roman conquest of Egypt in 30 BC and Egyptians began converting to Christianity.
+Practices such as mummification halted, and the ancient Egyptian religion was considered to have fully died in the 530s.
+Following the Arab conquest of Egypt under Amr ibn al-As, Egyptians started to convert to Islam.

 Beliefs

-The beliefs and rituals now referred to as "ancient Egyptian religion" were integral within every aspect of Egyptian culture.
-The Egyptian language possessed no single term corresponding to the modern European concept of religion.
+The beliefs and rituals now referred to as "ancient Egyptian religion" were integral within every aspect of Egyptian culture; thus the Egyptian language possessed no single term corresponding to the concept of religion.
 Ancient Egyptian religion consisted of a vast and varying set of beliefs and practices, linked by their common focus on the interaction between the world of humans and the world of the divine.
 The characteristics of the gods who populated the divine realm were inextricably linked to the Egyptians' understanding of the properties of the world in which they lived.